Donation Letter 2025

 Social Justice

-The CSJ has a long history of educational work and campaigning for climate justice and expanded public transit; against austerity and tax cuts; and for de-commodified public services.
-More than ever, we need your ongoing support to continue to build these struggles.
+The CSJ has a long history of educational work and campaigning against war and for global arms controls, especially over nuclear weapons proliferation; for climate justice and expanded public transit; against austerity and tax cuts; and for de-commodified public services.
+More than ever, we need to continue to build these struggles.

-We want to thank all of you who have helped us fund programming at the Centre for Social Justice.
-Without your support we could not continue to be such a key part of building a new politics in Ontario and Canada.
+We want to thank all of you who have helped us fund our programming to build a new politics in Ontario and Canada.
 Donations can also be made online at socialjustice.org/donate.
 Please consider joining our monthly donor plan, and subscribe to our weekly social justice newsletter.

 Share: